The School of Communication Sciences and Disorders offers the Consortium track leading to the Master of Arts in Communication Sciences and Disorders.

-The Consortium track is designed specifically for students with a bachelor's degree in communication sciences and disorders or speech-language pathology and audiology who currently work in participating central Florida public school districts and have been providing speech and language services for at least one semester prior to application.
+The MA in Communication Sciences and Disorders is intended for those interested in working with children and adults who have communication disorders.
+The School of Communication Sciences and Disorders offers the Consortium track which is designed specifically for students with a bachelor's degree in communication sciences and disorders or speech-language pathology and audiology who currently work in participating central Florida public school districts and have been providing speech and language services for at least one semester prior to application.
+The goal of this program is to address the critical shortage of public-school speech-language pathologists.
+It represents a cooperative effort between the UCF School of Communication Sciences and Disorders and the Central Florida Public School Consortium.
+Participating school districts in the Central Florida Consortium are Brevard, Citrus, Flagler, Lake, Marion, Orange, Osceola, Seminole, Sumter, and Volusia.

 The Communication Sciences and Disorders program strives to educate students to become successful practitioners in the field of speech-language pathology.
-To that end, the American Speech-Language-Hearing Association (ASHA) Code of Ethics is re-enforced throughout the academic curriculum.
+To that end, the American Speech-Language-Hearing Association (ASHA) Code of Ethics is reinforced throughout the academic curriculum.
 Students who violate the ASHA Code of Ethics may be subject to academic sanctions or dismissed from the program.

 Track Prerequisites

-To be certified to practice by the American Speech-Language-Hearing Association (ASHA), all students must have undergraduate transcript credit, which could include course work, advanced placement, CLEP, or examination equivalency, for each of the following areas: biological sciences, physical sciences, social/behavioral sciences, and statistics.
-Courses may consist of any number of credits and must be taken outside the discipline.
+To be certified to practice by the American Speech-Language-Hearing Association (ASHA), all students must have transcript credit, which could include course work, advanced placement, CLEP, or examination equivalency, for each of the following areas at the undergraduate level: biological sciences, physical sciences, social/behavioral sciences, and statistics.

 Degree Requirements